Does your dog have urinary accidents in the house?

 Cushing’s disease tends to develop slowly, and because of this the symptoms are sometimes written off as old age.
 However, with treatment, many of the signs are reversible and your dog can recover his mojo.

 Whilst thirst does not occur with all cancers, it can be an important clue in some cases.
 The thirst is down to a chain reaction within the body that ends by triggering the thirst center.
 Your vet may find some evidence to back this up on blood tests, and need to use imaging such as x-rays, an ultrasound or MRI scan to find the actual tumor.
+For more information about cancer in dogs, Please see our article focused on this topic here.

 Some medications list thirst as a side effect.
 The most well-known of these are steroids, which can make a dog extremely thirsty, to the point of losing control of his bladder.
 Dogs on certain heart medications, such as diuretics, may also be thirsty.